Signatures of Chaos in Time Series Generated by Many-Spin Systems at High Temperatures: Rate of information entropy production

-We now compute for each of the two clusters the time series of length $T = 1000$ for the $x$-component of the total spin polarization, $M_x(t)$ and try to discriminate between chaotic and non-chaotic time series.
-The two time series look very similar as illustrated in Figs.~\ref{main}(a) and (b).
+In this and the next section, we try discriminate two time series of the total magnetization, $M_x$, for the chaotic and nonchaotic clusters introduced in section II.
+The length of each time series is $T=1000$.
+The two time series look very similar as illustrated in Figs.~\ref{main} (a) and (b).